Frexmax/Tetris-x86-64-Assembly/README.md

 # Tetris-x86-64-Assembly
-Tetris implemented in x86-64 assembly using the raylib library for the CSE1400 Computer Organisation course at TU Delft
+Tetris implemented in x86-64 assembly using the raylib library for the CSE1400 Computer Organisation course at TU Delft.

 ## How to run ?
 Firstly make sure you have the raylib library correctly installed!